railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_advanced.rst

 * :guilabel:`Name of operations` : a free text field which will be included in the automatic stock move proposed by Open ERP.

-You'll see some examples of using these locations and logistics by product:
+You'll now see some examples of using these locations and logistics by product:

 * A rentable product,